devschooldevops/02_linux/lesson-plan.md

 **Secondary teacher**: Liviu

 ## Goal
-At the end of the lesson the student should
+At the end of the lesson the student should:
 - have a basic understanding of the advantages of Linux, how it works
 - be able to run basic Linux commands and know when to run them
 - understand the file perimissions